inner blog

 • providing advice on crypto assets.

-In summary, if a business provides any of the below services to citizens in Europe, it is deemed a CASP:
+In summary, if a business provides any of the following services to citizens in Europe, it is deemed a CASP:

 • offering custody and administration of crypto assets on behalf of a third party,